envoyproxy/gateway/docs/latest/design/ratelimit.md

 ## Scope Types

-The rate limit type here describe the scope of rate limits
+The rate limit type here describes the scope of rate limits.

 * Global - In this case, the rate limit is common across all the instances of Envoy proxies where its applied i.e. if the data plane has 2 replicas of Envoy running, and the rate limit is